It was 11 PM on a Tuesday in Dubai, and I was watching a single-LLM pipeline hallucinate its way through a government compliance report.

 State Management with LangGraph#

-Here's where things get interesting — and where I wish I'd had better tooling two years ago.
+This is where things get interesting, and where I wish I had had better tooling two years ago.

 LangGraph gives you a proper foundation for stateful agent workflows.
-Instead of passing context around in dictionaries and hoping nothing gets lost — which, I confess, was my approach for longer than I'd like to admit — you get an actual state graph with typed transitions and conditional routing.
+Instead of passing context around in dictionaries and hoping nothing gets lost, which was my approach for longer than I would like to admit, you get an actual state graph with typed transitions and conditional routing.

 from langgraph.graph import StateGraph, END